huangjp28/huangjp28.github.io/_teaching/02_rinstall.md

 You can visit
 <https://www.rstudio.com/products/rstudio/download/>
 and choose the Desktop version.
-The current version is RStudio Desktop 1.0.153 (Sep 18, 2017).
+The current version is RStudio Desktop 1.1.456 (July 19, 2018).
 If you are using Windows, you can click the "RStudio 1.x.x - Windows Vista/7/8/10" at the bottom of the page to download the installer and install the program.

 #### Install packages